Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/authors/Jiayi_Yang/_index.md

 ---
 ### About Me
 I am an UG student in Robotics and Computer Vision Lab under the direction of Prof. Hong Zhang at Southern University of Science and Technology since 2022.2.
 Now I am working on the application of nonlinear optimization on SLAM.
-My future research work will continue to explore in Computer vision field.
+My future research work will continue to explore in computer vision field.